 Taylor Lake

-We’ve only been up to Taylor Lake in the winter for some ski touring, but it also makes a great snowshoe or winter hike.
-I can’t comment on its beauty in the summer, but it’s a very popular hike and looks spectacular.
-If you are in Banff in the fall, it’s a popular larch hike as there are thousands of larches around the lake.
+We’ve been up to Taylor Lake in the larch season and in the winter for some ski touring, but it also makes a great snowshoe or winter hike.
+It’s a very popular hike that is exceptional during the summer and fall.
+In late September it’s a popular larch hike as there are thousands of larches surround the lake.

 Bourgeau Lake